TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 </script>
 ```

-I can edit the heroes, push a button to upload those changes.
+I can edit the heroes, and then push a button to upload those changes.

 ```html
 <button onclick="handlePushHeroes()">Push heroes</button>